A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 You should feel improvement every day after surgery.
 If you have any questions regarding your progress, call my office.
 You should make a follow up appointment approximately 1-2 weeks after your surgery.

 You might notice bruising around your incision or upper chest and slight swelling behind the scar when you are upright.
 In addition, the scar may become pink and hard.
 This hardening will peak at about 3 weeks and may result in some tightness or difficulty swallowing, which will disappear over the next 3 to 4 months.
 You will also notice some numbness of the skin of your neck.
 This will gradually improve over time.
 Occasionally, patients get tethering of the scar on the inside, resulting in a tight feeling when swallowing or tilting the head back.
 If you experience this tightness, continue to stretch your neck and massage your scar firmly, several times per day.
+Turn your head back and forth and roll your shoulders.
 The tightness should settle down over time, usually by 3 months, but it continues to improve for three years.

 The main complaint following parathyroid surgery is discomfort with swallowing.
 Some people experience a dull ache, while others feel a sharp pain.
 This should not keep you from eating anything you want, but the pain can be annoying for a day or two.
 Nurofen and/ or Panadol is generally enough to control this pain.
 Some people prefer Panadeine, but in general, stronger medications are not necessary for long.
 You may feel like you have phlegm in your throat.
 This is usually because there was a tube in your windpipe while you were asleep that caused irritation that you perceive as phlegm.
 You will notice that if you cough, very little phlegm will come up.
 This should clear up in 4 to 5 days.
 In a small proportion of patients, the “lump in throat” feeling persists for a few months, but in most cases is will eventually resolve.